 A swift victory is always better than a prolonged battle.
 A lengthy war drains resources and morale, and increases the risks of errors or complications.
 To have a speedy victory, you must build your efficiency and effectiveness, combine multiple elements to create an advantage, and/or use the element of surprise.

-Share the rewards
+iii.
+Share the Rewards

 In warfare, you can motivate your troops by rewarding them with war trophies; you can become stronger with each conquest by winning over captured soldiers with kind treatment.
 Likewise in business, you can acquire physical and human resources through acquisitions.
 Plan your acquisition strategies and internal reward programs so everyone will benefit from your successes.
 Reward people immediately after victories and recognize them publicly.

-Master your craft
+iv.
+Master your Craft

 A great general must understand warfare.
 Likewise, great business leaders must truly understand their business.
 Top CEOs—such as Steve Jobs of Apple, Warren Buffett of Berkshire Hathaway, and Eric Schmidt of Google—are all experts in their respective fields.